 Instructions

-- Make the batter: Mix in onion, coriander, and mashed potatoes.
-Separately mix flour, bicarbonate of soda, and salt.
-Add to the potato mix, then stir in buttermilk, mixing minimally.
-Let stand for 30 minutes.
+- Make the batter: Add the onion, coriander and chilled mashed potatoes to the bowl and mix well.
+In a separate bowl, whisk the plain flour with the bicarbonate of soda and ½ teaspoon of salt.
+Add the flour mixture to the potato mixture, then stir in the buttermilk, mixing as little as possible.
+Let the batter stand for 30 minutes.

-- Make the sauce & eggs: Mix chipotle paste, oil, vinegar, and lime juice; toss with tomatoes.
-Fry eggs to desired doneness.
+- Make the spicy tomatoes and eggs: Mix the chipotle paste, olive oil, vinegar and lime juice, then toss with the diced tomatoes.
+In a separate pan, fry the eggs in foaming butter until cooked to your liking.

-- Serve: Serve the warm boxty topped with the eggs, spoon over the spicy tomatoes, and garnish with spring onions and coriander.
+- Serve: Place the warm boxty onto plates.
+Top with the fried eggs, spoon over the spicy tomatoes and garnish with spring onions and fresh coriander.